 What to See: Plants and Animals

-Animal species that may be seen and heard at the woods are coyotes, gray and red foxes, eastern box turtles, deer, and Wild Turkey.
+Animal species that may be seen and heard at the woods are coyotes, gray and red foxes, eastern box turtles, deer, and wild turkey.
 Smaller mammals, snakes, skinks, and fence lizards have also been spotted.
-The large, unbroken forest area on the eastern boundary is critical habitat to Scarlet Tanagers, Rose-breasted Grosbeaks, Ovenbirds, various species of warblers.
+The large, unbroken forest area on the eastern boundary is critical habitat to Scarlet Tanagers, Rose-breasted Grosbeaks, Ovenbirds, and various species of warblers.

 For More Information

 Division of Nature Preserves